-Illustration of camera-to-tip offset (also referred to as XY offset) and tip-to-workpiece offset (also referred to as tip height or Z clearance)
+Illustration of camera-to-tip and laser-to-tip offsets (also referred to as XY offsets) and tip-to-workpiece offset (also referred to as tip height or Z clearance)

 About Marks

 To recognize that a workpiece is present or to determine its orientation on the work surface, the system uses marks and fiducial marks.
 Marks are reference images (pictures of a small area on a workpiece) taken by the camera and stored in a location called the Mark Library.
 The Mark Library appears in the Secondary View screen when the Camera tab is selected.
 The stored images are shown in sockets in the Mark Library.
 Picture sockets are blank if they do not contain a stored image.